-- ENGRS typically deploy with their own integral Medical Level 1 Hospital - Higher levels of medical support are a Mission responsibility provided through CASEVAC/MEDEVAC - Each ENGRS (company equivalent) may deploy elements within the Mission area with an attached medical element subject to availability, if required - The ability to evacuate ENGRS casualties to Level 1, 2 or 3 hospitals must be prearranged and verified before each ENGRS mission
+Depending on Mission requirements, TPT may or may not deploy with its own integral Medical Level 1 Hospital.
+If it does not deploy with its own Level 1 Hospital, then that level of medical support will be provided by another Mission unit.
+Higher levels of medical support are a Mission responsibility provided through CASEVAC/MEDEVAC.
+Each TPT (company equivalent) may deploy elements within the Mission area with an attached medical element subject to availability, if required.
+The ability to evacuate TPT casualties to Level 1, 2 or 3 hospitals must be pre-arranged and verified before each TPT operation.